 - Strategy instruction can be just as valuable as language instruction.
 Again, if students are not proficient enough in English to understand the discussion of study skills, much time and energy can be wasted trying to explain.

 - As teachers, we require feedback from our students on the lessons.
 Students will likely feel more comfortable giving feedback in their native language.
-Additionally, their feedback will be more accurate and detailed than if they were to required to use a language in which they posses a limited capacity.
+Additionally, their feedback will be more accurate and detailed than if they were to required to use a language in which they possess a limited capacity.

 - For those interested in second language acquisition theory, I suggest researching the Revised Hierarchical Model and Bilingual Interactive Activation Model.
 Both suggest that L2 conceptual processing is facilitated by the L1, as well as activation of the L1 during L2 use.

-- Finally, even if teachers firmly believe in exclusive use of the target language, they may want to justify this approach to the students using the L1.
+- Finally, even if teachers firmly believe in the exclusive use of the target language, they may want to justify this approach to the students using the L1.